 This overgrown grave yard is not far from the shop and I have to assume it was the grave yard for Reitzburg.
 There are only a few marked graves, six, and a larger number of unmarked graves, means no head stone.
 Names that appear on the head stones: Gericke, Marx. leRoux and Schoeman.

-The name Marx means something, a Mr Marx owned the farm Lindequesfontein, just across the road from the grave yard.
-He applied in 1887 to have his farm declared a public digging.
-The first claim was registered on the 1 December 1887.
-His grave stone states David H Marx was born 3-Dec-1853 and died 27-Jan-1918.
+The name Marx means something, a Mr Marx owned the farm Lindequesfontein no.618 in this area.
+I wrote about him higher up, he applied in 1887 to have his farm declared a public digging.
+His grave stone reads David H Marx was born 3-Dec-1853 and died 27-Jan-1918.

 Which reminds me we have to visit again, there is a place on the topographic map marked as a digging, need to check it out.

-The area had a fair bit of action during the Boer War.
+The area saw a fair bit of action during the Boer War.
 General de Wet had a camp near Reitzburg before crossing over at Schoemansdrift to escape the British.
-I still have to find the site of this camp.
-There is more coming on this subject.
+Before it came to that there was the

 Ref 1.: Standard Encyclopedia of Southern Africa, Nasou Limited, 1974

 Ref 2.: VE d'Assonville, 'Generaal De Wet in die Vredefortkoepel', Marnix Pretoria, 2010, ISBN: 978-0-620-46619-6